 How to: Whether you walk, run, dance, or do another cardio exercise, push up the pace for a minute or two.
 Then back off for 2 to 4 minutes.
-Exactly how long your interval should last depends on the length of your workout and how much recovery time you need.
-A trainer can fine-tune the pacing..
+How long your interval should last depends on the length of your workout and how much recovery time you need.
+A trainer can fine-tune the pacing.
 Repeat the intervals throughout your workout.

 Why it's a winner: Squats work several muscle groups -- your quadriceps ("quads"), hamstrings, and gluteals ("glutes") -- at the same time.

 How to: Keep your feet shoulder-width apart and your back straight.
 Bend your knees and lower your rear as if you were sitting down in a chair.
-Keep your knees right over your ankles.
-Add dumbbells once you can do at least 12 reps with good form.
+Your weight should be evenly distributed on 3 points of your feet -- heel, outaside ball, inside ball -- that form a triangle.
+Your knees won't stay in line with your ankles that way, but there will be less strain on other parts of your body.
+Add dumbbells once you can do 12 reps with good form.

 Practice with a real chair to master this move.
 First, sit all the way down in the chair and stand back up.
 Next, barely touch the chair's seat before standing back up.
 Work up to doing the squats without a chair, keeping the same form.

 Why it's a winner: Like squats, lunges work all the major muscles of your lower body.
 They can also improve your balance.

 How to: Take a big step forward, keeping your back straight.
 Bend your front knee to about 90 degrees.
 Keep weight on your back toes and drop the back knee toward the floor.
 Don't let the back knee touch the floor.